Xiyue-Wang/Intracranial-Hemorrhage-Detection/README.md

+#A deep learning algorithm for automatic detection and classification of acute intracranial hemorrhages in head CT scans
 # RSNA Intracranial Hemorrhage Detection
 This is the source code for the first place solution to the [RSNA2019 Intracranial Hemorrhage Detection Challenge](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection).